midi1996/JBOG/muh_vanilla.md

 Go to here: https://hackintosh.gitbook.io/macos-internet-install/ okay?

+'Tis a new guide. this is old and busted (still working tho, but the one above is better).

 # Vanilla macOS installer from Windows

 This is a sort-of-guide, that will show you how to make a macOS installer on Windows, and keeping it vanilla.
 This is complementary with /u/corpnewt Vanilla guide, minus some stuff that I dont like like Clover Configurator (ewewewewewewew).